tensorflow/docs/site/ru/guide/tensors.md

 `tf.Tensor`.

-For example, here is how to make a vector of zeros with the same size as the number of columns in a given matrix
+For example, here is how to make a vector of zeros with the same size as the number of columns in a given matrix:

 ``` python
 zeros = tf.zeros(my_matrix.shape[1])